ucfopen/lti-13-template-flask/README.md

 This is our starter Flask Template for using LTI 1.3.
 This skeleton will launch an LTI 1.3 application from within your LMS and display the email of the logged in user.

+We are always looking for feedback and pull requests.

 # Installation

 ## Docker